 June is finishing PhD study at the University of British Columbia in Curriculum and Pedagogy Studies.
 Her focus is educational technology, informatics, aesthetics and distance education for nursing.
 Currently, she is completing her PhD dissertation work on investigating faculty perceptions of how nursing informatics fits into nursing education.

 In 2003, June was elected Director of Communications for the Canadian Nursing Informatics Association (CNIA) and stayed in the position until 2012.
 She enjoyed working with this dedicated group of informatics leaders, determined to make the organization the national voice for nursing informatics.
 June accepted the position of President-Elect for the Canadian Nursing Informatics Association (CNIA) in mid 2005.
 She became the President of CNIA in 2008 and Past President in 2010.

 In 2003, she became the Editor in Charge of Virtual Nursing Practice and Culture for the Online Journal of Nursing Informatics (OJNI) and is now Editor in Chief.
-In 2004, June joined Wired Woman Society as a Director-at-Large.
 She accepted the position of Vice President for Sigma Theta Tau, Xi Eta Chapter in 2007 and was Past-President and Director (UBC), (2014-16), President (2013-14), Vice-President and Global Health/Research Committee Chair, (2007 – 2016).
 She is currently President-Elect, Treasurer and Webmaster.
 In 2020, June joined the Sigma Theta Tau Nursing Informatics Community as a facilitator.
 She is also a member of HIMSS and the National Institutes of Health Informatics.
-As well, she is the Past-President, Treasurer and webmaster of the Canadian Association of Nurses for the Environment , an associate group of the Canadian Nurses Association.
+As well, she is the Treasurer and webmaster of the Canadian Association of Nurses for the Environment , an associate group of the Canadian Nurses Association.

 In 2006, June spearheaded, designed and launched the Canadian Journal of Nursing Informatics and recruited the Editorial Board and other practicalities.
 The mission of The Canadian Journal of Nursing Informatics is to provide a peer-reviewed venue for Canadian (and international) nurses and researchers who work with Nursing Informatics to disseminate their research, essays, reviews, presentations, multimedia and other digital publishable materials on a global scale.
 She also works as a consultant with various US and Canadian Universities and institutions to develop online curriculum related to nursing informatics or educational technology.